 - Each 6th through 12th grade student has access to an assigned Chromebook to use at school and home.

 - Every teacher, instructional support staff member, and administrator are required to engage in 20 hours of professional learning every 5 years focusing on the North Carolina Digital Learning Compentencies.

 - Students and teachers have access to several district or state provided digital resources to use within instruction.

 The foundational beliefs supporting the Instructional Technology & Library program include:

 - Instruction should be engaging and relevant for all students

 - Students must have global access to information and materials

 - Educational opportunities are not confined by the schoolhouse walls

-- Access to technology must be equitable for all students
+- Access to technology and books must be equitable for all students

 - Teachers should model the meaningful use of technology through the students' learning experiences